SquidozDeRhum/Calyspo/README.md

-The heritage of Project_Chaos which I am making in colaboration with @Sycraxe.
+The heritage of Project_Chaos which I am making in collaboration with @Sycraxe.